DimCrimson/dimcrimson.github.io/_posts/2025-12-19-FamilyOfClientIDs.md

 **📝 Note:** *The mitigations described above reduce the likelihood and impact of token compromise but do not fully eliminate it.
 Tokens remain exploitable if an attacker gains full access to a device or exfiltrates a refresh token for a client / device for which CAE or Token Protection is not yet supported.*

-And that’s a wrap, folks – FOCI highlights how token portability can increase risk, but understanding token storage, browser and device boundaries, and applying the proper organizational controls can significantly reduce exposure.
+That’s a wrap ! – FOCI highlights how token portability can increase risk, but understanding token storage, browser and device boundaries, and applying the proper organizational controls can significantly reduce exposure.